pygumby/spring-boot-sample-app/README.md

 Some malicious behaviour is silently ignored by the database, e.g., storing the same user name more than once or deleting a user name that is not stored.

-#### Requesting a list of stored users and their popularity scores
+#### Requesting a list of the stored user names and the respective popularity scores

-Lastly, by issuing a `GET` request to the `list` route, a list containing all users stored in the database as well as their popularity scores can be obtained.
+Lastly, by issuing a `GET` request to the `list` route, a list containing all GitHub user names stored in the database as well as their popularity scores can be obtained.
 For each user name stored in the database, an up-to-date score is calculated.

 ````http
 GET http://localhost:8080/list/